timwaters/mapwarper/README_API.md

 | nypl_digital_id 	| NYPL digital id used for thumbnail and link to bibliographic extras	| Optional |
 | catnyp 		      | NYPL digital catalog ID used to link to library record              | Optional |

-**Query**

-Enter text for the search query, based on the field chosen.
-The query text is case insensitive.

-      This is a simple exact string text search, i.e. a search for "city New York" gives no results, but a search for "city of New York" gives 22.

 **Other Parameters**